mwelss-fhg/federation/docs/config.rst

   Separator between components of the path prefix within the Nexus repository.
   The prefix is of the form groupid separator solutionid separator revisionid.

+verification.url
+  Required.

+  URL for the Acumos security-verification server used to perform security verification scans on solution revisions.

 =========================================
 Federation Gateway Certificate Generation